douglasrizzo/douglasrizzo.github.io/_posts/2024-02-19-llm-qa-obsidian-rag.md

 ```

     The action-value function represents the expected return from a given state after taking a specific action and later following a specific policy.

     $$q_{\pi}(s,a)=\mathbb{E}_{\pi}[G_t|S_t=s,A_t=a]$$

-    where $G_t$ is the Expected sum of future rewards.
+    where $$G_t$$ is the Expected sum of future rewards.
     ---
     A value function maps states, or state-action pairs, to expected returns.

     - State-value function
     - Action-value function
     ---
     A generalization of Sarsa which employs the n-step return for the action value function,

     !n-step return#^205a30 ^68659e

-    This estimate is then used in the following update rule for the action-value of the state-action pair at time $t$.
+    This estimate is then used in the following update rule for the action-value of the state-action pair at time $$t$$.

     $$Q_{t+n}(S_t, A_t) \doteq Q_{t+n-1}(S_t, A_t) + \alpha [G_{t:t+n} - \gamma^n Q_{t+n-1}(S_t, A_t)]$$ ^ca04db
     ---
     - if the agent exploits without having a good estimate of the action-value function, it will most likely be locked in suboptimal behavior, not being able to gather information from unknown transitions which might bring it more return.
     ---
     Some properties of this function:

     It maps states and actions to states and rewards, so its cardinality is $$p:S \times R \times S \times A \to [0;1]$$

     It is a probability, so the sum over all possible combinations of states and rewards must be one,
     $$\sum_{s' \in S} \sum_{r \in R} p(s',r|s,a) = 1, \forall s \in S, a \in A(s)$$
     ---
     # Factored value functions in cooperative multi-agent reinforcement learning

     <iframe width="560" height="315" src="https://www.youtube.com/embed/W_9kcQmaWjo?start=684" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

     VDN was the first one and the one I used in my Doctorate.
     ---
     - Exploitation: select the greedy action with relation to the action-value function.
     - Exploration: select a non-greedy action.
     ---
     Given the following MDP:

     !Pasted image 20210523192818.png

     The Bellman equation allows the value function to be expressed and solved as a system of linear equations: ^c06dd9

     !Bellman equation for the state-value function#^a65ad4
     ---